 An ecommerce search engine works best when it provides a personal, organic experience.
 Here are a few of the key building blocks all the best ecommerce search engines share:

-1. Natural language search to intuit customer intent
+Natural language search that understands customer intent

-2. Results ranking that’s based on business goals
+Site search that’s based on business goals

 The legacy approach to results ranking is semantic relevance and algorithms like TF-IDF: exact keyword matches rank first weighted by how “important” a keyword seems using something like TF-IDF or BM25.
 Relevance scoring uses things like word count and proximity heuristics to rank results.
 Merchandising staff is then tasked with manually overriding cases where the automatic relevance goes terribly wrong, guessing at user intent with little information on actual conversion outcomes.

-Shoppers and merchants have always valued personalized experiences, but web scale personalization is relatively new.
-What this means is that sites that offer recommendations and personalization are better equipped to drive customer loyalty and revenue.
-For example, a shopper searching for “blanket” in the winter in New York benefits from seeing a different set of recommendations than a shopper running that same search during the summer in Sydney.
-Likewise, a shopper who repeatedly purchases organic products on your site should see organic selections as part of future search results.
+Learning about your customers and adjusting their experience can have dramatic impacts on conversion rates.
+For example, a shopper using the search term “coat” in the winter in New York benefits from seeing a different set of recommendations than a shopper running that same search during the summer in Sydney.
+Likewise, a shopper who has demonstrated they click on organic products on your site should see organic selections featured in future search results.